boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## VPN+

 {{?I-D.ietf-teas-enhanced-vpn}} describes a framework for providing enhanced VPN services based upon VPN and Traffic Engineering (TE) technologies.
-Enhanced VPN (VPN+) can be used for the realization of IETF network slices.
+Enhanced VPN (VPN+) can be used for the realization of Network Slices.
 This document introduces the concept of Virtual Transport Network (VTN), which is a virtual underlay network consisting of a subset of network resources allocated from the physical underlay network, and is associated with a customized network topology.

 ## Instantiation in Service Providers Networks

-{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the RFC XXXX Network Slice Services in service provider networks using available data models.
-In particular, this document describes the relationship between service models for managing the RFC XXXX Network Slice Services and Network Models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.
+{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the RFC XXXX Network Slice Services in service provider networks using existing data models.
+In particular, this document describes the relationship between service models for managing the RFC XXXX Network Slice Services and network models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.

 ## Structuring Network Slice Controllers